Let us know about your experience on our site. Use the link below to submit your thoughts.

 One of a parent's most important rights is the right to give or to not give their consent for certain actions of the school and/or AEA with respect to their child with a disability.
 Districts and AEAs have a duty to ensure parents and age of majority students are informed of what they are consenting to, including arranging for an interpreter for parents and age of majority students with deafness or whose native language is not English.

-IEP teams must ensure parents and age of majority students are appropriately informed of what they are consenting to and make “reasonable efforts” to obtain written consent.
+IEP teams must ensure parents and age of majority learners are appropriately informed of what they are consenting to.
+AEA and LEA staff must make “reasonable efforts” to ensure informed consent and to obtain written consent.

 "Informed Consent" means: